matei-tm-csv/ApiVersioningDemo/README.md

 ## Description

 It is an ASP.NET Core Web API project providing a basic architecture for showing several facets of versioning.
+It is focused on URL segment routing.

 ![image](https://user-images.githubusercontent.com/86602521/137997215-091045b8-7d9b-4f22-8812-58234905d778.png)